chzager/sbhowc/README.md

 ## How to use
 Just go to https://suppenhuhn79.github.io/sbhowc/

+No registration or account or whatever required.
+Everything runs client-side within your browser.
+You should always keep your browser up to date, thus ensuring it supports the latest JavaScript features and specifications.

 ## Licence
 This software and source is licensed under the [GNU Affero General Public License, Version 3, 19 November 2007](https://www.gnu.org/licenses/agpl-3.0.html)